velocitygaming5/Oracle-launcher2/docs/SUBMODULE_UPDATE.md

-Use git command in the source directory:
+Use the following git command to update your submodule:

 ```git
 git submodule update --init --force --remote